 The latest version of Google’s mobile operating system, Android Pie, started rolling out to smartphones in early August, bringing with it a range of tweaks and major new features including a brighter UI, gesture navigation, an adaptive battery mode and updated volume controls.

-Google’s Pixel line of phones, were, of course, amongst the first handsets to receive the Android Pie date.
-The Google Pixel, Google Pixel XL, Google Pixel 2 and Google Pixel 2 XL are all on the latest version of Android.
+Google’s Pixel line of phones, were, of course, amongst the first handsets to receive the Android Pie update.
+The Google Pixel, Google Pixel XL, Google Pixel 2, Google Pixel 2 XL and − of course − the brand new Google Pixel 3 and Google Pixel 3 XL, are all on the latest version of Android.
 The Nexus 6P and Nexus 5X, meanwhile, miss out, having been released in 2015.

-And some more Android phone manufacturers have either already brought Pie to their handsets, or teased the software’s upcoming arrival.
+And a steadily increasing number of Android phone manufacturers have either already brought Pie to their handsets, or teased the software update’s impending arrival.
 Read on to find out which phones will receive the Android Pie update, and when to expect it to arrive.

 Read more: How to download Android Pie